OWASP/Top10/2017/en/0xa3-sensitive-data-disclosure.md

 * Classify data processed, stored or transmitted by an application.
 Identify which data is sensitive according privacy laws, regulatory requirements, or business needs.
 * Apply controls as per the classification.
-* Don’t store sensitive data unnecessarily.
+* Don't store sensitive data unnecessarily.
 Discard it as soon as possible or use PCI DSS compliant tokenization or even truncation.
 Data that is not retained cannot be stolen.
 * Make sure to encrypt all sensitive data at rest.
 * Ensure up-to-date and strong standard algorithms, protocols, keys and proper key management is in place.
 * Encrypt all data in transit with secure protocols such as TLS with perfect forward secrecy (PFS) ciphers, cipher prioritization by the server, and secure parameters.
 Enforce encryption using directives like HTTP Strict Transport Security (HSTS).